ogradyc01/GoldenCheetah/Menu-Bar_View.md

 The View menu provides a menu access to the

-* `Toogle Full Screen` - also (for some OS) available on 'F11' - use 'ESC' to return to 'Window' mode
+* `Toggle Full Screen` - also (for some OS) available on 'F11' - use 'ESC' to return to 'Window' mode
 * `Switching on/off` of certain UI elements ('Side Bar' / 'Compare Pane' / 'Tool Bar' / 'Athlete Tabs')

 ***